Sign in

 Steps for Steam Trap Selection

-Given the large variety of steam traps and their operating characteristics, users may encounter some difficulty when trying to select the correct trap to most effectively drain condensate from their steam applications.
+Given the large variety of steam traps and their operating characteristics, users may encounter difficulty in selecting the correct trap to effectively drain condensate from their steam applications.

-• Step 1: Determine discharge requirements of the steam trap application (e.g. hot or subcooled discharge), and select the matching trap type.
+• Step 1: Determine discharge requirements of the steam trap application (e.g., hot or subcooled discharge), and select the matching trap type.

-• Step 3: Calculate application load requirements and apply the trap manufacturer&#;s recommended safety factor.
+• Step 3: Calculate application load requirements and apply the trap manufacturer's recommended safety factor.

 The first article of this three-part series will focus on how the steam trap application affects the steam trap selection process.